5 Types of Electrical Wire

 1. Indoor NMB cable or Romex® 12/2 cable

 NMB stands for non-metallic because it has a PVC jacket instead of a metal-clad jacket.
 It is a basic indoor electrical wire used to deliver power from an electrical box to lights, outlets and appliances.
 It cannot be used outdoors because the jacket is not prepared to handle the wear and tear.

 2. MC 12/2 Electrical Wire

-MC stands for Metal Clad due to the interlocked armor surrounding the THHN wires.
-The aluminum armor also acts as conduit when used for indoor applications.
+These MC wires have interlocked armor surrounding the THHN wires.
+The aluminum armor also acts as a conduit when used for indoor applications.
 Many times NMB electrical wire is required to be installed within conduit for indoor applications, but now MC cable can act as the electrical wire and conduit in one.

 3. UFB 12/2 Electrical Wire

-UFB stands for underground feeder because it has the added protection to allow it to be buried in the ground without any additional conduit, raceway or tray.
+This UFB wire has the necessary protection to allow it to be buried in the ground without any additional conduit, raceway or tray.
 There is a slightly higher cost for UFB because it has more to offer than NMB cable and MC cable.

 4. Tray 12/2 Electrical Wire

 Tray cable is also a direct burial cable like UFB cable.
 However, UFB cable is “flat” which means each conductor lies next to each other as if they were lying on the floor next to one another.
 Tray cable is round which means the wires are slightly twisted together with the jacket surrounding them.
 Tray and UFB have slightly different applications so be sure to discuss each situation with your supplier or electrician first.